-We are currently advancing two of our product candidates through clinical development as well as other potential product candidates through discovery and preclinical development.
-Following closing of the transactions contemplated by the Transfer Agreement, Jazz will be responsible for the conduct of ongoing and future zanidatamab trials, and our Phase 1 clinical trial of zanidatamab zovodotin will be our most advanced clinical trial.
+We currently have two clinical-stage lead product candidates, zanidatamab and zanidatamab zovodotin.
+Our partner Jazz has been responsible for the conduct of ongoing and future zanidatamab trials since May 2023, and is currently evaluating this product candidate in Phase 1, Phase 2, and Phase 3 clinical trials, including certain ongoing pivotal clinical trials.
+Following the transfer of certain of our personnel to Jazz in May 2023, we have been focused on the clinical development of zanidatamab zovodotin and our preclinical product candidates and general discovery efforts.
 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
 In order to obtain regulatory approval, we will be required to conduct clinical trials for each indication for each of our product candidates.
-Although our collaboration agreements with Jazz and BeiGene provide for additional future funding for our lead asset, zanidatamab, we will continue to require additional funding to complete the development and commercialization of zanidatamab zovodotin, and to continue to advance the development of our other product candidates, and such funding may not be available on acceptable terms or at all.
+Although our collaboration agreements with Jazz and BeiGene provide for additional future funding for zanidatamab, we will continue to require additional funding to advance and complete the development of our other product candidates, and such funding may not be available on acceptable terms or at all.
 If sufficient funds on acceptable terms are not available when needed, or at all, we could be forced to significantly reduce operating expenses and delay, scale back or eliminate one or more of our development programs or our business operations.
-For example, in January 2022, we began implementing a Company-wide reduction in workforce to help achieve a more cost-efficient organization, which we believe will enhance our ability to execute on our key priorities.
-While we completed the reduction in workforce by the end of 2022, the full impact of the reduction in workforce is not yet known.